Opinion formation in time-varying social networks: The case of the naming game: Results and discussions

-Nevertheless, these cumulative daily networks do not resemble any of the well-known topologies which will be clear when we dig into the results of $t_{conv}$.
-We observe that the behavior of $t_{conv}$ (see fig~\ref{fig3}(a), (b)) is not in lines of the existing literature where it is usually noted that $t_{conv} \sim N^{1.4}$.
-Therefore the natural question that needs to be addressed is that what is (are) the property (s) of the underlying network that leads to such a non-conforming behavior of $t_{conv}$.
+The most important observable for the NG dynamics is the time to reach the global agreement $t_{conv}$.
+Unlike the other observables, $t_{conv}$ does not show a direct correspondence with the population size $N$ (see fig~\ref{fig3}(a) and (b)).
+This behavior of $t_{conv}$ is not in lines of the existing literature where it is usually noted that $t_{conv} \sim N^{1.4}$.
+Therefore the natural question that needs to be addressed is that what is (are) the property(s) of the underlying network that leads to such a non-conforming behavior of $t_{conv}$.

-In fact, the answer to this question lies in the common behavior of the real-world social networks.
+In fact, the answer to this question lies in the common behavior of real-world social networks.
 These networks typically consist of a number of communities; nodes within communities are more densely connected, while links bridging communities are sparse.
 The effect of the community structure plays a dominant role with the emergence of long-lasting multi-opinion states at the late stage of the dynamics which has also been observed in ~\cite{luca} and ~\cite{con}.
-In fact, each community reaches internal consensus fast but the weak connections between communities are not sufficient for opinions to propagate from one community to the other leading to long multi-opinion states which are also known as ``metastable states'' in the domain of statistical physics.
+We observe that each community reaches internal consensus fast but the weak connections between communities are not sufficient for opinions to propagate from one community to the other leading to long multi-opinion states which are also known as ``metastable states'' in the statistical physics literature.
 Formally, a metastable state is a state of the dynamics where global shifts are always possible but progressively more unlikely and the response properties depend on the age of the system~\cite{Mukherjee2011Aging}.
-Community structures are essentially authentic signatures of metastability which inhibits the dynamics leading to very slow convergence.
+Community structures are essentially authentic signatures of metastability that inhibits the dynamics leading to very slow convergence.